Masterton railway station

 Masterton railway station is a single-platform, urban railway station serving the town of Masterton in New Zealand's Wairarapa district.
 Located at the end of Perry Street, it is one of three stations in Masterton, the others being Renall Street and Solway.
 Masterton station is the terminus for Wairarapa Connection passenger services on Metlink's Wairarapa Line from and to Wellington.
 The average journey time to Wellington is one hour and forty-three minutes.

 The station building has a ticket office and café; the yard has working freight-handling facilities, a goods shed, a turntable, and engine/railcar shed.

+With the introduction of the New Zealand BEMU class electric multiple unit from 2030 for passenger services from Wellington, they will have charging points at the station.
+Alstom will establish a 4000-square-meter maintenance depot for the BEMUs, with a staff of thirty and three servive and maintenance tracks.

 History

 The original Masterton station was erected in 1880 and included a goods shed, sheep and cattle yards, and an engine shed with coal and water facilities.
 In 1894 a windmill and pump were installed to improve the supply of water for locomotive and station use.
-In 1897 a turntable was installed, and in 1902 the station was refurbished, which included the addition of refreshment rooms.
+In 1897 a turntable was installed.
+In 1904 a replacement station was opened, designed by George Troup, which included the addition of refreshment rooms.
 In 1954 a new 55 ft turntable was installed, followed two years later by a railcar shed.

 Following the introduction of diesel-electric locomotives in 1955, the engine shed was used by the Way and Works Branch until it became surplus and was demolished.
 But the water tanks remained in place until their removal in November 1968.

-In 1965 a new freight yard and goods shed were established to the west of the original one, followed by the September 1967 opening of a new station building (the present-day structure).
+In 1965, a new freight yard and goods shed were established to the west of the original one, followed by the September 1967 opening of a new station building (the present-day structure).
 The sheep and cattle yards were removed in August 1969.